-Principal sponsor (2016-2020): The need for an integrated approach to the implementation of the 2030 Agenda for Sustainable Development; the central role of the State in responding to pandemics; drones; foreign debt; right to health; Violations of international law in the
+Principal sponsor (2016-2020): The need for an integrated approach to the implementation of the 2030 Agenda for Sustainable Development; the central role of the State in responding to pandemics; drones; foreign debt; right to health; Violations of international law in the context of large-scale civilian protests in the Occupied Palestinian Territory, including East Jerusalem.

-After it became a member of the Council in 2006.
-Saudi Arabia has voted (in the absence of consensus) in favour of item 4 (situations that require the Council's attention) resolutions on the situations in the Democratic People's Republic of Korea and the Syrian Arab Republic, but against resolutions on the situations in Sudan, Burundi and the situation of human rights in Venezuela (resolution tabled by the Lima Group).
+After it became a member of the Council in 2006, Saudi Arabia has voted (in the absence of consensus) in favour of item 4 (situations that require the Council's attention) resolutions on the situations in the Democratic People's Republic of Korea and the Syrian Arab Republic, but against resolutions on the situations in Sudan, Burundi and the situation of human rights in Venezuela (resolution tabled by the Lima Group).
 Saudi Arabia has abstained during the votes on the situations in Belarus, Islamic Republic of Iran and Burundi.
 Saudi Arabia has voted against most country-specific item 2 resolutions (annual report of the High Commissioner for Human Rights) but has joined consensus on item 2 resolutions on the situation in Myanmar and a 2019 text on cooperation and technical assistance with Venezuela (resolution tabled by Iran and Russia).
 For item 7 resolutions (human rights in the Occupied Palestinian Territories), Saudi Arabia has always voted in favour.
-On item 10 resolutions (capacitybuilding), Saudi Arabia has joined consensus on all texts except for the following that were voted on during its time as a member: on cooperation with Ukraine (Saudi Arabia voted against once and abstained four times), on the situation in the Democratic Republic of the Congo (Saudi Arabia voted in favour twice), and cooperation problem; abstained during voting on: torture (2009), peaceful protests (2014, 2016), integrity of the judicial system (2014), human rights, democracy and rule of law (2015), human rights defenders (2016), civil society space (2016), transitional justice (2016), integrity of the judicial system (2018), and others; and voted in favour of texts on arbitrary detention, use of drones, firearms, preventing and countering violent extremism, mercenaries, effects of terrorism, right to peace, and preventing human rights in multicultural contexts, among others.
+On item 10 resolutions (capacitybuilding), Saudi Arabia has joined consensus on all texts except for the following that were voted on during its time as a member: on cooperation with Ukraine (Saudi Arabia voted against once and abstained four times), on the situation in the Democratic Republic of the Congo (Saudi Arabia voted in favour twice), and cooperation with Georgia (abstained twice).

+For thematic resolutions dealing with civil and political rights, Saudi Arabia has generally joined consensus.
+Where there has been a vote, Saudi Arabia has: tended to vote against resolutions on sexual orientation, the death penalty, promotion and protection of human rights in the context of peaceful protests and the world drug problem; abstained during voting on: torture (2009), peaceful protests (2014, 2016), integrity of the judicial system (2014), human rights, democracy and rule of law (2015), human rights defenders (2016), civil society space (2016), transitional justice (2016), integrity of the judicial system (2018), and others; and voted in favour of texts on arbitrary detention, use of drones, firearms, preventing and countering violent extremism, mercenaries, effects of terrorism, right to peace, and preventing human rights in multicultural contexts, among others.
 For thematic resolutions dealing with economic, social and cultural rights, Saudi Arabia has either joined consensus on, or has voted in favour of, all adopted texts.